-Alongside her work with If I Can’t Dance, Hoetger also moves in several collaborative configurations.
-As a founding member of Zone Collective, she works together with cultural practitioner Kirila Cvetkovska on a variety of projects including the ongoing participatory research installation Shadow Zones: Experimental Cinema History in Yugoslavia; or, a Cinema and a History Made and Unmade by Maps; the experimental screening program Cinema for Houseboats; and toward a radio play entitled A Neighbourhood Zoning Play.
-Research for this last project is currently unfolding in the BAK Fellowship for Situated Practice programme (2021–22) where Hoetger is a Fellow.
-Elsewhere, as a founding member of Disco Comradeship, she thinks together with art historian Carlos Kong on the relations between film, urban space, club cultures and political conceptions of comradeship under socialist and post-socialist conditions.
-From 2021–22 Hoetger and Kong co-lead the workshop ‘Archiving Club Cultures’ at the Haus der Kulturen der Welt (HKW), Berlin resulting in the experimental essay ‘Reassembling East German Nightlife: Scores for Curating from Elusive Archives’ (Archives on Show, HKW) and the public programme ‘Discos, Cinema and Comrades,’ both forthcoming in March 2022.
+Elsewhere, Hoetger also moves in several collaborative curatorial research configurations.
+As a founding member of Zone Collective, she works together with cultural practitioner Kirila Cvetkovska on a variety of projects including the 2021 participatory research installation Shadow Zones: Experimental Cinema History in Yugoslavia; or, a Cinema and a History Made and Unmade by Maps, which spanned exhibition, outdoor screening program, and performance-lecture series.
+From 2021-2022 Zone Collective was fellows in the BAK Fellowship for Situated Practice programme where they realised the workshop Zoning Play Complex, and, since then, have begun work towards a new book entitled CINEMA FOR.
+Elsewhere, as a founding member of Disco Comradeship, Hoetger thinks together with art historian Carlos Kong on the relations between film, urban space, club cultures and political conceptions of comradeship under socialist and post-socialist conditions.
+From 2021–22 Hoetger and Kong co-lead the workshop Archiving Club Cultures at the House of World Cultures (HKW), Berlin resulting in the experimental essay ‘Reassembling East German Nightlife: Scores for Curating from Elusive Archives’ for the 2022 glossary Archives on Show, edited by Beatrice van Bismarck.
+Also in 2022, Hoetger worked with the HKW to realise the program Active Archives, Performing Social Realities in Archival Contexts for the opening of the institution’s exhibition The Whole Live.
+Archives & Imaginaries.

 Megan Hoetger as a mentor